-The Administration office is closed to the public.
+Our Administration office is open.
 Phones will be answered between 830am-4pm Monday thru Thursday during COVID-19 office hours (closed from 12pm-1pm for lunch).
-Majority, of staff, are currently working from home, and occasionally rotating days in the office.
-If you need to come to the office please make an appointment prior to coming to the office.
-Please make sure you do not have any symptoms of COVID-19.
-Wearing a face mask is mandatory for entering the administration office and hand sanitize once you enter the building.
-Also, please NO socializing before or after your scheduled appointment.
+The majority, of staff, are currently rotating days in the office and working from home.
+If you need to come to the office please make an appointment prior to coming.
+Prior to coming to the office please make sure you do not have any symptoms of COVID-19.
+Please hand sanitize once you enter the building.
+Also, please limit socializing before or after your scheduled appointment.

 BEECHER BAY FIRST NATION

 The Sc'ianew (Beecher Bay) First Nations is located 30kms southwest of Victoria BC.
 The word "Sc'ianew" (pronounced CHEA-nuh) translates from the Klallam language as "the place of the big fish", indicating the richness of the sea life in the region that sustains the Sc'ianew and neighboring First Nation communities with food, shelter, medicine, and clothing.

 Part of Sc'ianew traces their ancestry to people who spoke four different dialects.
 The community recognizes all four languages although they are not all currently spoken.
 As with other First Nation names in the region, the place name "Sc'ianew" identifies what the inhabitants needed to know about the locale.

 Sc'ianew lands also include Fraser Island, Lamb Island, Long-neck Island, Twin Island, Village Island, and Whale Island.
 Today, the Sc'ianew community continues to apply their long knowledge of environmental management in sharing their land and marine resources.